drsalonsogil/montecarbo/README.md

 2) AutoDock Vina

-3) prepare_ligand and prepare_receptor executables from
+3) prepare_ligand and prepare_receptor executables from AutoDock package.
-AutoDock package.
+(or prepare_ligand.py and prepare_receptor.py of the MGLTools repository)

 MCdock.bash must be executed in the MonteCarbo folder: